Excellence in Outreach, Service, and Diversity Award

 Award Description and Eligibility

 Each fall semester, starting in Fall 2022, we will award up to four (4) Excellence in Outreach, Service, and Diversity Awards to Illinois Physics graduate students who have made significant contributions to outreach, service, and/or DEI efforts on behalf of the Department of Physics.
-In addition to a $500 cash award, awardees will have their names listed here, on this webpage.
+In addition to a $500 cash award, awardees will have their names listed below.
 An incomplete list of outreach, service, and DEI activities that could be considered for these awards includes

 Any current or recent (within the past year) Illinois Physics graduate student is eligible for the Excellence in Outreach, Service, and Diversity Award.